-Dilated Cardiomyopathy (DCM) is a disease of the heart muscle that results in dilation of the heart.
-In dogs with DCM, the muscle of the ventricle becomes weak and the heart dilates to help move more blood forward out to the body.
+Dilated Cardiomyopathy (DCM) is a disease of the heart muscle that results in diminished contractile function and dilation of the heart.

+In dogs with DCM, the muscle of the ventricle becomes weak and has decreased contractile function (called "systolic function") and the heart dilates to help move more blood forward out to the body.
 As the disease progresses, the forward flow of blood diminishes, and in the severe stage, heart failure can develop.

-WHAT CAUSES DCM?
+What causes DCM?